infosecB/auditd-ripper/README.md

 # Auditd Ripper
-Python CLI for normalizing, aggregrating, and decoding auditd logs.
+A Python CLI app that normalizes, aggregates, decodes, and exports auditd logs to a JSON file.

 Example use:
 ```